-Let’s face it: Qualifying for life insurance for disabled people can be challenging.
+Let’s face it: Qualifying for life insurance as a disabled person can be challenging.
 After all, life insurance companies are very good at assessing an individual’s risk and only choosing to insure those they feel represent a “tolerable risk.”
 “As a result, not everyone will qualify for life insurance, and others will not be able to afford the price of the insurance they’re being offered.

 Sadly, though, a third group of individuals may not find the coverage they’re looking for, not because they couldn’t qualify or afford the cost of their insurance, but only because they were never given a chance to apply.